FioSysBio/CCBH2022/README.md

 In this repository are:

-- the python code to identify the RBH,
+- the python code to identify the RBH (RBH.py),
-- the CCBH-2022 in csv format,
+- the CCBH-2022 in csv format (GRN.csv),
-- the R code for its structural analysis.
+- the R code for its structural analysis (GRN.R).